toids19/polynomial-calculator/README.md

 - 🎛️ **Polynomial Manipulation:** Effortlessly perform addition, subtraction, multiplication, and more on polynomial expressions.
 - ✅ **User Input Validation:** Automatically checks and validates polynomial formats, enhancing data integrity.
 - 🎨 **Intuitive UI:** Enjoy a user-friendly interface that streamlines interaction and improves user experience.
-- 🧪 **Testing Framework:** Built-in unit tests ensure the correctness of polynomial operations, boosting confidence in your code.
 - 🔗 **Seamless Integration:** Well-structured components promote maintainability and scalability for future enhancements.

 ---